This is part 8 in my cryptocurrency educational series.

 An oracle interfaces with other, more traditional sources of information, and it converts that data into a format that other dapps on the blockchain can understand.

 The more interesting oracle dapps go even further: Rather than just trusting a single source of information, they’ll ask the same question to many different sources.
 And over time, they compare and learn which sources should be trusted more or less.
-You’re probably thinking that this is a huge challenge:
+You’re probably thinking that this sounds like a huge challenge.

 How do you know which sources to trust?

 That’s called the Oracle Problem in computer science, and a lot of smart people are working on it.
-I won’t claim to understand the proposed solutions myself, but I know that one piece of the puzzle is getting data from many different sources and prioritizing consensus (i.e., if many different sources are saying the same thing, it’s more likely to be correct).
+I won’t claim to fully understand the proposed solutions myself; but, I know that one piece of the puzzle is getting data from many different sources and prioritizing consensus (i.e., if many different sources are saying the same thing, it’s more likely to be correct).

 Again, remember that one of the core ideas behind cryptocurrency is decentralization, meaning that we’re trying to never rely on only one single entity to give us information (because that gives that entity too much power, and it opens the door to control, coercion, or censorship).

-This is quite different from most traditional apps.
+This is actually quite different from most traditional apps.